. Adam and David

-The presence of the natural insect dye Cochineal is an important indicatior when dating Turkmen carpets.
+The presence of the natural insect dye Cochineal is an important indicator when dating Turkmen carpets.
 The presence of a corrosive Cochineal dye (Cochineal I, Whiting, from the T.M's "Turkmen") indicates an earlier date, while the presence of "hard" or non corrosive Cochineal dyed wool, indicates a mid 19th century or later date.
 The Cochineal in this engsi is used as a special material, limited to highlighting in the cross bar and some of the adjacent Ashik devices.

 Tekke Turkmen Engsi